 Due to the rich soil that was available at Thornleigh in 1901 the National Brickworks started to operate.
 They dug the clay that was on site, but ceased brickwork production in 1975.
 The site has now been filled and converted to the current Brickpit Park.

 This community sport and recreation centre is a non profit community centre that allows families and residents around Thornleigh to enjoy.
 Brickpit Park offers basketball, baseball, cricket, netball, soccer and softball to the community and it is highly focused on providing quality sporting opportunities to children.
 However by saying that a lot of adult men and women teams exist within this sporting centre and are well supported.
-Hornsby Dental Clinic, one of the best dentists in Thornleigh is happy to be located near this family friendly area.
+Hornsby Dental, one of the best dentists in Thornleigh is happy to be located near this family friendly area.

 The Hornsby Ku Ring Gai Basketball Association is based at Brickpit Park, where competitions are held each weekday evenings and Sunday evenings.
 Brickpit Park is able to hold four championship size basketball courts, which includes one show court that can sit up 300 people.